chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/or.md

 ```
 "(" "or" expression+ ")"
 ```
-Each expression is evaluated until one evaluates to true or the last expression is reached, in which case it is the result of the evaluation.
+Each expression is evaluated from left to right, until one evaluates to true or the last expression is reached, in which case it is the result of the evaluation.

-> `or` is syntactic sugar for a nested `if`.

-> Note that in traditional LISP `(or)` with no operands, evaluates to `false`.
-RainLisp differentiates in this regard.

 ## Examples
 ```scheme